 To work out what size storage unit you need you can talk to our friendly call centre team, who are focused on finding you exactly the right size so that you don’t pay for more storage than you need, or not have enough space to fit everything inside!
 If you haven’t read the information under the “What size storage unit do I need” section, we suggest this is a great place to start.

 You can also watch the videos on our website to get an idea of the dimensions of each type of unit and what can fit in them.
-The video will also show you how to make the most of the space by packing the unit to make maximum use of its capacity.
+The videos will also show you how to make the most of the space by packing the unit to make maximum use of its capacity.

 The other option is to pop into your local Rent a Space store and have a look at the different sizes available.
 While you’re there, we can answer any questions you may have and show you a range of storage units in different sizes and prices.

-If you know what size you need, either the dimensions, the size compared to a single car garage, or the number of rooms that you need to store, head to our instant online pricing for the latest deals available at your chosen storage centre.
+If you know what size you need, either the square metre dimensions, the size compared to a single car garage, or the number of rooms that you need to store, head to our instant online pricing for the latest deals available at your chosen storage centre.
 This 24x7 self-service feature allows you to hold a unit at no charge for 24 hours and comes in handy if you are not 100% sure of the size you need.

 3. Reserve Your Storage Unit